UX Metrics: The Essential Toolkit for User-Centric Design

 Single Ease Question (SEQ)

-The Single Ease Question (SEQ) is a quick and easy way to find out how users feel about completing a specific task in a product.
-It's a simple question that gets asked right after someone finishes a task, like, "How easy or difficult was it to do this?"
-Users answer on a scale from 1 to 7, with 1 being "very difficult" and 7 being "very easy."
-This helps us get a sense of how smoothly things went for them.
+The Single Ease Question, or SEQ, is a fast way to learn how easy a task felt for a user.
+Right after someone finishes a task, they’re asked one simple question: “How easy or difficult was it to do this?”
+They answer using a scale from 1 to 7— 1 means “very difficult,” and 7 means “very easy.”

-What makes the SEQ really useful is its simplicity.
-Using the same question for different tasks makes it easy to compare which parts of a product are causing trouble and which are working well.
+One big strength of the SEQ is its simplicity.
+We ask the same question for different tasks, so it’s easy to compare results.
+This makes it clear which parts of a product are working well and which ones need help.

 Source: MWRIG